-The primary objective of the Legal Advice Division is to maintain high standards of quality and diligence in the treatment of legal opinions requested by statutory bodies, operational services and support services, in compliance with Rule No. 1326 of 25 January 2011 defining the tasks and responsibilities of the Legal Advice Department and Treaty Office within the Directorate of Legal Advice and Public International Law.
+The primary objective of the Legal Advice Division is to maintain high standards of quality and diligence in the treatment of legal opinions requested by statutory bodies, operational services and support services, in compliance with Rule No. 1390 of 11 May 2017 defining the role of the Directorate of Legal Advice and Public International Law within the Secretariat General of the Council of Europe.

 The Legal Advice Division provides legal assistance notably to the Committee of Ministers, the Parliamentary Assembly and its Committees, the Secretary General, the European Court of Human Rights, the Commissioner for human rights, the Congress of Local and Regional Authorities, the Partial and Enlarged Agreements, the Council of Europe Development Bank, and in general to all other organs and to the Secretariat of the Organisation.
 Its work concern three main activity areas.